Breakdown of the symmetry constraint in a Floquet topological insulator: Introduction

-Here, we propose a scheme to break the symmetry constraint on topological superconductor by Floquet engineering.
-We consider a static topological superconductor which belongs to the BDI class under the AZ classification and the CII$'$ class under the AZ + $I$ classification.
-This system prohibits the formation of first-order topological superconductor phase.
-We find that the first-order Majorana boundary modes are generated via Floquet engineering without altering the symmetries.
-Releasing the system from the symmetry constraint, rich hybrid-order topological superconductor phases with coexisting first-order Majorana boundary modes and second-order Majorana corner modes at both the zero and $\pi/T$ quasienergy gaps are discovered.
+Here, we propose a scheme to break the symmetry constraint on topological insulators by Floquet engineering.
+We consider a two-dimensional static topological insulator which belongs to the BDI class under the AZ classification and the CII$'$ class under the AZ + $I$ classification.
+This system prohibits the formation of a first-order topological insulator phase.
+We find that the first-order helical boundary modes are generated via Floquet engineering without altering the symmetries.
+Releasing the system from the symmetry constraint, rich hybrid-order topological insulator phases with coexisting first-order helical boundary modes and second-order corner modes at both the zero and $\pi/T$ quasienergy gaps are discovered.
 Updating the conventional understanding of the classification rules of the topological phases, our result supplies a useful method to discover exotic topological phases.
 It potentially relaxes the practical difficulty of the on-demand controllability of topological phases in explicit material samples, paving the way for the exploration of their further application.